surajkumar4aug/csv_image-compressor/README.md

 - Upload a CSV file containing image URLs.
 - Asynchronously compress images to 50% quality using Celery.
-- Download the processed images via a provided URL.
+- Download a CSV file containing compressed image URLs
 - Store the results in a database.

 ## Technologies Used